IIYAMA12/real-time-web/readme.md

 gulp
 ```
 * Gulp will minify your scripts.
-* Let you use scss and minify it.
+* Let you use SCSS and minify it.

 ---